The financial ratings of an insurance company are important

 An annuity is a long-term financial contract, and permanent whole life insurance purchased as an alternative to annuities is also a commitment that could last for several years.
-Investors who wish to make a good decision can help themselves choose well by consulting annuity rating agencies in order to make an informed buying decision.
+Investors who wish to make a good decision can help themselves choose well by consulting annuity rating agencies to make an informed buying decision.

 Annuity Rating Agencies